Akindewa/e-commerce/README.md

   -  Responsive Design:
        - Ensures the e-commerce site works seamlessly across various screen sizes, from mobile devices to desktops.

-  - Responsive Design:
-       -  Ensures the portfolio works seamlessly across different screen sizes, from mobile devices to desktops.

-  -   Testimonials or Recommendations:
-       - Features a few brief quotes from clients, mentors, or colleagues to add credibility.

 ### Screenshot (desktop and mobile view)

   -    ![Desktop Screenshot](./screenshot/desktop.jpg)